 We tried the Matcha Latte Frappe with Shiratama Dumplings and Black Sesame Ice Cream.

-It was soooo refreshing on a warm Spring day and coupled with some Nama Matcha and Houjicha Chocolates (think delicious melt in your mouth ganache!) it was a fantastic mid afternoon treat before we tackled the crowds at San Purioland (aka Hello Kitty land).
+It was soooo refreshing on a warm Spring day and coupled with some Nama Matcha and Hojicha Chocolates (think delicious melt in your mouth ganache!) it was a fantastic mid afternoon treat before we tackled the crowds at San Purioland (aka Hello Kitty land).

 A beautiful traditional style teahouse in the hip suburb of Jiyugaoka, this is the perfect place to have a break away from the hustle and bustle of Tokyo.